-Hotspots idyonsincratic to SR extended to the continental shelves of further 9 marine provinces along the Gulf of Mexico and the Carribean Sea, Guyana, Suriname, French Guiana, Brazil, Uruguay, from France to Portugal, from Morocco to Mauritania, from South Africa to Somalia and Madagascar, Pakistan, India, Sri Lanka, Southeast and Southwest Australia and New Zealand.
+Hotspots specific to SR extended to the continental shelves of further 9 marine provinces along the Gulf of Mexico,the Caribbean Sea and Eastern North Atlantic?, Guyana, Suriname, French Guiana, from Brazil to Uruguay, from France to Portugal, from Morocco to Mauritania, from South Africa to Somalia and Madagascar, Pakistan, India, Sri Lanka, Southeast and Southwest Australia and New Zealand.

 The Mediterranean and European Seas, as well as islands in the Warm Temperate Southeastern Pacific and Tropical Northwestern Pacific were exclusive to hotspots of FRic.

-Coldpspots of FRed were restricted to 13 continental and pelagic provinces of the Arctic circle along USA (Alaska), Canada, Greenland, Norway (Svalbard), Russia, and Antarctica.
+Coldspots of FRed were restricted to 13 continental and pelagic provinces of the Arctic circle along USA (Alaska), Canada, Greenland, Norway (Svalbard), Russia, and Antarctica.

+[INSERT DISCUSSION FOR THIS SECTION]